Lehrbas/clean-appointment/README.md

 ## Description
 DISCLAIMER: This application is a PoC and a challenge, it was done in a 'Hackathon' way over the course of only 5 days, so there's a lot of room for improvement.
-The logger service is not really implemented in the classes and exception handling at the moment is very poor.
+The logger service is not really implemented in the classes and exception handling at the moment is very poor which can lead to some unexpected behavior.
 The focus of the project was creating a Clean Architecture PoC with the functionalities of the challenges.
+Also there are not any near the amount of unit tests and e2e tests necessary for a real world application.

 There are comments all over the code to explain functionalities or design choices.